 6. Appetizer 101

 Be sure to go light on the appetizers or only serve one to prevent over-stuffing your guests before serving the rest of the meal.
-I prefer a fun charcuterie board or a hot dip.
+I prefer a fun charcuterie, cheese board or a hot dip.
 Unless you are hosting between meal times, then serve nothing but appetizers!

 7. Let your Protein be the Sidekick